[BoDD logo]

 Sève Bleue

 This New Caledonian tree accumulates extraordinary amounts of nickel from the soil in which it grows.
 The nickel content of its blue-green latex can reach 25% on a dry weight basis (Jaffré et al. 1976).
 The nickel occurs predominantly as a negatively charged citratonickelate (II) complex with [Ni(H2O)6]2+ as the major cationic constituent (Lee et al. 1977).
-Whilst the contact sensitising properties of nickel compounds are well known (Cronin 1980), there appear to be no reports of contact dermatitis attributable to this plant.
+Whilst the contact sensitising properties of nickel and its salts are well documented (Cronin 1980), there appear to be no reports of contact dermatitis attributable to this plant.

 Synsepalum dulcificum Daniell